 FALLING

-EQUIPMENT can damaged.
+EQUIPMENT can

 cause injury.

-Do not operate machine while suspended from lift bail.
+- Do not lift machine if lift bail is damaged. - Do not operate machine while suspended from lift bail.

 HIGH ALTITUDE OPERATION

 If the RANGER GXT will be consistently operated at altitudes above 5000 ft(1524m), a carburetor jet designed for high altitudes should be installed.
 This will result in better fuel economy, cleaner exhaust, and longer spark plug life.
 It will not give increased power which is decreased at higher altitudes.
 Engine horse-power is reduced by 3.5% per 1000 ft.(305m) for altitudes above 377 ft.(115m).